Rehan018/Rehan018/README.md

-# Olá!
-Me chamo Rehan Alam 👋
+# Hello!
+My name is Rehan Alam 👋

-- 💼 Atualmente em busca de oportunidades como desenvolvedor front-end
+- 💼 Currently seeking opportunities as a Back-end developer
-- 📚 Graduando em Análise e Desenvolvimento de Sistemas
+- 📚 Studying Analysis and Systems Development
-- 👨‍💻 Focado em aprender e aprimorar habilidades em React
+- 👨‍💻 Focused on learning and improving skills in React
 - 🏀❤️‍🔥📽️🎮

 <div>